"Tell me about yourself" is often the question that decides your whole interview. But do you know how to answer it?

 In my next opportunity I am looking for...

 Be genuine about what matters to you in the team or product you want to work on.
-This again should be one sentence and should focus on a learning experience your employer now does not or cannot offer you.
+This should also be one sentence and should focus on a learning experience your current employer does not (or cannot) offer you.

-Being confident in the clarity and brevity of your answer is extremely important so we absolutely recommend practicing this one with a friend and recording it to play back to yourself.
-You want to strike a balance and sound confident without being boastful and as an interviewer - make me want to hear more about you.
-Peak my curiosity!
+Being confident in the clarity and brevity of your answer is extremely important, so we absolutely recommend practicing this one.
+Practice with a friend and recording it to play back to yourself.
+Or, check out Candor's mock interview tool, where "TMAY" is a staple question.